salkin/kubernetes-github-authn/README.md

 ## How to use

-First of all, you need to run the authenticator using the example [DaemonSet manifest](manifests/github-authn.yaml).
+First of all, you need to run the authenticator using the example [DaemonSet manifest](manifests/gitlab-authn.yaml).
 It is recommended to run the authenticator on your Kubernetes master using host networking so that the apiserver can access the authenticator through the loopback interface.

+Add the Gitlab URL as env parameter to the gitlab deployment: GITLAB_URL=http://gitlab.url

 ```
 kubectl create -f manifests/gitlab-authn.yaml